MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 <video src="https://github.com/user-attachments/assets/4e2f0304-e392-4b98-be7d-e0d2802dde52" width="100%" autoplay controls loop muted></video>

-I am currently in the process of writing games and non-games that show off grug.
-Since most languages can either call functions from `grug.c` directly, or are able to load it as a library, grug can be used by most programming languages.
-The "How a game developer might use grug" header later on in this blog post shows how grug could be used by a game written in C.

 ## complexity _very_, _very_ bad

 <img src="https://github.com/user-attachments/assets/2d67d359-8d13-4d38-92cf-8eb646a300aa" width="150" align="right" />

 grug was designed from the ground up to make the development of mods as easy as possible.

+It was designed alongside the writing of this article, and is based on two modding observations:

+1. Most mods just want to add basic content, like more guns and creatures
+2. Most mods just want to run some basic code whenever a common event happens, like having a human spawn three explosions when they die

-The game developer only needs to drop `grug.c` into their existing project, which is a roughly 7500 line long file.
+The game developer only needs to drop `grug.c` into their existing project, which is a roughly 7500 line long file, and `grug.h`, which is under 100 lines long.
 It contains an entire compiler and linker, currently capable of outputting 64-bit ELFs (so no Windows, just Linux), containing x86-64 instructions (so no ARM).
 Its GitHub repository is found [here](https://github.com/MyNameIsTrez/grug/).

-grug is a modding language that was designed alongside the writing of this article, and is founded on two modding observations:

-1. Most mods just want to add basic content, like more guns and creatures
-2. Most mods just want to run some basic code whenever a common event happens, like having a human spawn three explosions when they die
+I am currently in the process of writing games and non-games that show off grug.
+Since most languages can either call functions from `grug.c` directly, or are able to load it as a library, grug can be used by most programming languages.
+The "How a game developer might use grug" header later on in this blog post shows how grug could be used by a game written in C.

 ## Runtime error handling